 The Covid-19 pandemic crisis forced people and organizations to adapt their modus operandi and the way they interact with others.
 People were not able to travel or meet each other as before and for several academic training programmes this had large consequences.
 Disciplines like social work or psychology experienced that even if they could make use of technologies like virtual reality (VR) it was still not possible to replace face to face trainings and courses by online learning modules.
 This led to the initiative of organizing this live event on the topic of Core Correctional Skills.
 The Core Correctional Skills training kit focuses on developing five of the most important practices that are associated in literature with desistance or reduced reoffending: how to build up a working alliance; pro-social modelling; problem solving; motivational interviewing and cognitive restructuring.

-Registration for the Training School opens in May 2021.
+Registration for the Training School is now open!
 Since the event will only have place for a small number of participants (in order to allow a more intensive tutorial approach), those interested in participating are encouraged to book their places as soon as possible.
+You can register here.